Hiring international employees is an increasingly common tactic in today’s competitive job market.

 Most companies choose the latter option.
 Next, you must decide on the variable pay and allowances, usually a % of the base pay.
 Finally, employee benefits must be based on the local regulations and the market.

-Once you have decided on these, you can set goals and decide on a budget before finally implementing it!
+Once you have decided on these, you can set goals and decide on a budget before finally implementing it.

 By leveraging international employees’ perspectives and knowledge, you can expand your market, foster cutting-edge innovation, and enhance your company culture.

 This guide explored various options for hiring internationally, the benefits, the risks, and the challenges you might face during this process.
+However, we always recommended to consult an employment law expert if you’re unsure about anything.

 As a next step, check out this article on how to hire remote employees and then, once they're on board, how to manage remote teams.